koverton/solace-kafka-bridge/README.md

 `bin/run-bridge.sh <propsfile> <solace-queue> <kafka-topics ...>`
 - path/to/bridge.properties
-- Solace bridge queue name
+- Solace bridge queue name for topics bridged from Solace to Kafka
-- List of Kafka topics to bridge
+- List of Kafka topics to bridge from Kafka to Solace

 ### Example Configuration Properties